gw-ospo/curioss-patterns/embedding-the-ospo-as-research-infrastructure.md

 # Problem / Challenge

-Academic OSPOs need to demonstrate relevance to senior leadership at its institution and ensure their long term future.
+Academic OSPOs need to demonstrate relevance to senior leadership at their institutions and ensure their long term future.

 # Pattern Category